elementalconcept/breadcrumbs/projects/lib/README.md

 yarn add @elemental-concept/breadcrumbs
 ```

-Simply add the `import` into the component or add `BreadcrumbsModule` to the `xx.module.ts` to be able to use it.
+Add the `BreadcrumbsModule` into the component imports to be able to use it.
+Make sure the project is using `Routing`.

 ```typescript
 import { BreadcrumbsModule } from '@elemental-concept/breadcrumbs';